steva-atomia/AtomiaStore/Documentation/customizing-the-orderflow.md

 1. Since we want to re-order the one order flow we have, we completely remove it from the existing order flows.
 2. The new order flow *MyOrderFlow* is defined with *HostingPackage* placed before *Domains*.
 3. Since we want to have the first step in the order flow be accessible at the root path of the application an alias from the *OrderFlowStart* route to *HostingPackage* is added (see more below).
-4. Finally we add *MyOrderFlow* to the order flows used by the application.
+4. Finally we add *MyOrderFlow* to the order flows used by the application, and set it as default.

 In step 3 above, we added an alias from the *OrderFlowStart* route to *HostingPackage*.
 However, in the default route config the *OrderFlowStart* route is set to resolve to *Domains*, so we must also add a change to `MyTheme\App_Start\RouteConfig.cs`: